 Outpatient Diabetes Education

 The Outpatient Diabetes Education Program at Garrett Regional Medical Center provides comprehensive education for Type 1 diabetes, Type 2 diabetes and Gestational diabetes.
-The program is instructed by a certified diabetes educator who works with your physician to develop a plan to keep your blood sugar under control.
+The program is instructed by a certified diabetes care and education specialist who works with your physician to develop a plan to keep your blood sugar under control.
 Individual or group classes are offered depending on the needs and demands.
 Discussion topics may include how insulin works, the role of glucose, risk factors, preventing complications, monitoring, problem solving, healthy eating, benefits of physical activity, medications, and long term considerations.
 We can also assist with insulin adjustments, insulin pumps, or continuous glucose monitors.

 Outpatient Diabetes Education Program services include: